Low-Dose CT Lung Cancer Screening

 4. Arrive for your quick, painless scan

-What is low-dose CT lung screening?
+What is low-dose CT lung cancer screening?

-Low-dose CT lung screening is a quick, painless imaging test that uses minimal radiation to create detailed pictures of your lungs, helping detect lung cancer at its earliest and most treatable stages.
+Low-dose CT lung cancer screening is a quick, painless imaging test that uses minimal radiation to create detailed pictures of your lungs, helping detect lung cancer at its earliest and most treatable stages.

-Low-dose CT lung screening is ideal for:
+Low-dose CT lung cancer screening is ideal for:

 • Current smokers or those who quit within the past 15 years